 KPI (Key Performance Indicators) are those parameters that help us to analyze the data.
-Every data which we want to use in Power BI has some parameters or KPI which drives the figures which we want to see on the graph.
+Every data we want to use in Power BI has some parameters or KPI that drive the graph’s figures we want to see.
 We should monitor the KPIs of the data to analyze the changes, growth, downfall in the data.
 These KPIs become measurement points as well and help us in tracking the business.
 With the help of KPI visuals in Power BI, we can actually get the points that we want to hit to improve the business.
 We actually see, what target we have fixed and what actual figures we are getting on charts with the KPIs.

 Types of KPI in Power BI Dashboard

 There are 2 types of KPIs in Power BI.